 Not far from the Mercado do Livramento is Casa da Baia.
 Originally built as a refuge and sanctuary for poor local women and orphans, the building has been renovated to create a multipurpose cultural space.

-You’ll find an indoor café lounge (I was disappointed to smell cigarette smoke as we passed through the café so I hope that smoking has since been banned as it really spoiled what is otherwise a lovely space), restaurant, wine shop, archaeological finds and tourist information desk.
+You’ll find an indoor café lounge (I was disappointed to smell cigarette smoke as we passed through the café so I hope that smoking has since been banned as it really spoiled what is otherwise a lovely space), restaurant, well-stocked wine shop full of delicious regional wines, archaeological finds and tourist information desk.

 Outside, there’s a large outdoor patio dedicated to beautiful bays around the world, Setubal’s Sado Estuary being one of them.